x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/cancelTask_en.md

 - isAsync ( *boolean, optional* )

-    Whether to cancel the task asynchronously, the default value is false, which means that the task will not be cancelled asynchronously.
+    Whether to cancel the task asynchronously, the default value is false, which means that the task is canceled synchronously.

 ##RETURN VALUE##